Failure is fashionable. Making is much easier than thinking and failures are not stigma, let's take this idea to our code.

 This is solved with good representations and with small objects that respect the bijection of both valid and invalid behaviors and states.

 This would be the first iteration.
 The coordinate should check that the latitude is within a range.
 But that would couple the coordinate to latitude violating the bijection rule.
-A latitude is not an integer and vice versa.
+Latitude is not an integer and vice versa.

 Let's be extreme:

-With this solution, we do not have to do any checks when building geographic coordinates because the latitude is valid per construction invariant and because it is correctly modeling its reality counterpart.
+With this solution, we do not have to do any checks when building geographic coordinates because the latitude is valid per construction invariant and because it is correctly modeling its real counterpart.

 By now performance purists are often outraged by the following thought:

 It is much easier and more readable to create a coordinate as an array than to do all that indirection of creating degrees, latitudes, longitudes, and coordinates.